 When you’re ready to take the next step, we are here to help.
 We provide no-cost education, one-on-one meetings, and financial consultations to help you make the right choices for your retirement.

 Here at Green Line NW, we work hard to help retirees protect what they’ve worked so hard to have.
-With this mission in mind, we’ve assisted thousands of people in Oregon to discover the keys to a successful retirement.
+With this mission in mind, we’ve assisted thousands of people in Oregon and Washington state to discover the keys to a successful retirement.

 We make sure our clients understand three things:

 - Retirement doesn’t need to be complicated.
-Your plan should be simple.
+Your strategy should be simple.
 Reduce as much uncertainty as possible in shaping a financial future.

 - Safety comes first.
 Focus on preserving your principal.